Privacy Notice

 4.2 CSRB Limited will only handle personal data in ways that individuals would reasonably expect and not use it in ways that have unjustified adverse effects on them.

-4.4 CSRB Limited always considers the rights and freedoms of data subjects when processing personal data.
+4.4 CSRB Limited always considers the rights and freedoms of Data Subjects when processing personal data.
 This could be for individuals or those part of a wider group.

 5.1 Transparency is fundamentally linked to fairness.
-CSRB Limited will always be clear, open, and honest with people from the start about who we are, and how, and why we need to use your personal data.
+CSRB Limited will always be clear, open, and honest with people from the start about who we are, and how and why we need to use your personal data.

-5.6 CSRB Limited has appointed a certified Data Protection Officer (DPO) to act in the interests of all parties.
-Should you require further information with regards to personal data processing and the protection of your personal data, please contact Chris Burn, Data Protection Officer (DPO), at CSRB Limited.
-Chris can be contacted by telephone on 0117 325 0830 or via email at dpo@csrb.co.uk.
+5.7 CSRB Limited has appointed a certified Data Protection Officer (DPO) to act in the interests of all parties.
+Should you require further information with regards to personal data processing and the protection of your personal data, please contact our nominated DPO at CSRB Limited.
+They can be contacted via email at [email protected].

-5.7 Should we not be able to resolve the complaint, you have the right to lodge a complaint with the lead authority.
+5.8 Should we not be able to resolve the complaint, you have the right to lodge a complaint with the lead authority.
 The lead authority in the UK is the Information Commissioner’s Office (ICO), who may be contacted by telephone on 0303 123 1113 or by visiting www.ico.org.uk.

 6.1 CSRB Limited will always be clear about what our purposes for processing are from the start.
-For example, recording identity and location data to facilitate a contract.

 6.2 CSRB Limited will record our purposes for data processing as part of our contract and proposal documentation obligations.
 We will also specify them in any additional privacy documentation provided.